DrawHeader

 There is an example of the Dynamic header in the Clarion\3rdparty\Example\Draw\Headings directory.

 The dynamic header template allows you to easily add a title to a window that dynamically renders a drop shadows title and icon.
-By default the window title and icon are used, but these can easily be customised in the template settings.
+By default the window title and icon are used, but these can easily be customized in the template settings.

 Options for old control template (on the actions tab of the control properties)